What would you do with 20 million Euros? How about 4% of your annual turnover?

 Does Brexit Affect GDPR?

-Full compliance with GDPR is no small task, and professional services companies are likely to want to have a head start in addressing data protection issues and risks.
+Full compliance with GDPR is no small task, and professional services companies are likely to want to be addressing data protection issues and risks.

 Throughout our series on GDPR, we’ll be addressing a variety of matters to help your firm comply with the latest data protection regulations.